Is teeth whitening safe?

 In essence, there is no evidence that these methods are safe or effective.
 Your best bet for whiter teeth is to seek professional advice, he continues.

-"As a dentist, my advice to patients is that there is no substitute for a proper oral healthcare routine which involves brushing twice a day with a fluoride toothpaste, flossing, and regular check-ups with your dentist."
+"As a dentist, my advice to people is that there is no substitute for a proper oral healthcare routine which involves brushing twice a day with a fluoride toothpaste, flossing, and regular check-ups with your dentist."

 Are you protected against flu?